hbustamante8/Pewlett-Hackard-Analysis/README.md

 1) How many roles will need to be filled as the "silver tsunami" begins to make an impact?
   * There will need to be 72,458 roles that will need to be filled in the next three years
-3) Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+2) Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
   * The 1549 employees that are eligible to participate in the mentorship program.
-Assuming that not everyone would agree to be a part of the mentorship program, I do not think there are enough to properly mentor the next generation of employees at Pewlett Hackard
+Assuming that not everyone would agree to be a part of the mentorship program, I do not think there are enough employees to properly mentor the next generation of employees at Pewlett Hackard.

 ### Further Observations